Scrub it up and away in Southeast Alaska!

 Your application will only be considered with a complete submission of your Cover Letter and Resume.

 In addition to filleting fish, you’ll also be cleaning and trimming the carcasses to prepare them for the rest of the processing operation.
 You will be responsible for checking the fish for any defects or abnormalities, tracking the fillets for each guest, following our processing procedures to ensure each guest receive the fish that they caught, putting the carcasses into the gut buckets and labeling goods.
 You’ll be working with a variety of hand tools including knives, banding machine, box stapler, and vacuum packagers.
 You will not only use the knives but also sharpen them, and maintain other pieces of equipment.
 You will be responsible for excellent customer service.

 Filleting technique depends on whether you're filleting a flat fish or a round fish.
 To fillet a flat fish, you cut off its head, tail and fins, cut it down the center and cut the flesh off of the bone.
 This process is repeated three times, until the three fillets have been separated from one another.
 Filleting a round fish involves slicing around one side of the fish’s head, slicing the fish from head to tail and cutting the fillet away from the body.
 The filleter then turns the fish over to repeat the process, this time starting from the tail end and working upwards.
 The fillets are then trimmed, meaning the fins at the bottom are removed.
-In 2016, we processed 300,000 lbs of fish!
+We process over 100,000lbs of fish per season.

 Our fish filleters work on our fish processing dock.
 You will spend most of your day standing up and are likely to have to spend extended periods of time working in the rain and in the cold.
 Our freezers are below 40 degrees Fahrenheit.
 A fish filleter is also be required to do heavy lifting as part of his job.
 Each of our packed and wrapped fish boxes weighs 50 pounds.